 As long as you connect the positive leg to the positive side of the battery or power supply, you will be fine and it’s easy to test.
 If the LED lights up you know the wires are the right way round.
 If it doesn’t, switch them over.

 In very simplistic terms, if you think about it like a stream, the current is the flowing stream, electrons are the fish in the stream and when it's not moving much nothing happens and the fish group together.
 When voltage is applied the current pushes the fish along.
 When there's a narrowing of the stream the fish have to thin out and go through in small numbers.
 This restricts the movement and controls the flow of the fish.
 This is what a resistor does.

-The resistor stops the LED from being supplied with too much voltage.
-The bigger the battery or power supply, the bigger the resistor needs to be to restrict the voltage to the same level.
+The resistor stops the LED from being supplied with too much current.
+The bigger the battery or power supply, the bigger the resistor needs to be to stop the LED being fried.